Murder of Bella Bond: Tips

 Many leads were followed that appeared to match the circumstances of the case.
 A woman who had been seen throwing a garbage bag over a bridge was later questioned by police, but the contents of the bag were found to be simply spoiled fruit.
 Other individuals stated they had seen toddlers resembling the Jane Doe, one at a store and another at a playground, with a woman clothed in a burqa.
 Investigators were unable to find any trace of the girl at the store through information gathered by security cameras, and the subject at the playground has yet to be located.
-A man stated he believed he had seen the toddler in November 2014 at a laundromat with a "heavyset" and "dirty blond" woman pushing the child in a stroller.
+A man stated he thought he had seen the toddler in November 2014 at a laundromat with a "heavyset" and "dirty blond" woman pushing the child in a stroller.

 The local police department reported that they had received many tips suggesting possible identities for the child, those of missing girls throughout the country.
 Many readers online told police that the girl could be Aliayah Lunsford of West Virginia, who had disappeared on September 24, 2011.
 Lunsford would have been six at the time of the discovery and did bear a resemblance to the reconstruction of the Jane Doe, but she was later excluded from the case.
 The Massachusetts State Police later released statements on their Facebook pages regarding the exclusions of Lunsford, as well as Ayla Reynolds.

 Police were made aware of a possible link between the Jane Doe and Katherine Phillips, nicknamed "Baby Kate", who went missing in 2011.
 Phillips' body has never been recovered, despite the fact that her father has since been charged with her murder and convicted of kidnapping.
 Authorities expressed their doubts that the body was Katherine Phillips, but said they would investigate the lead.
 DNA between the pair was eventually compared.
 Phillips was later ruled out as "Baby Doe" and an announcement to the public was released on July 10.

 Investigators set up a 24-hour hotline for those with information on the case to call.
 A text hotline was also created.
 Many submitted information about potential matches, later revealed to be missing children in over half of the United States, as well as in European and South and Central American countries.
 A total of 84 billboards, including digital signs donated by Clear Channel, were also placed across the state of Massachusetts, encouraging individuals to report tips to the anonymous hotlines created for the child.